Probing Quantifier Comprehension in Large Language Models: Another Example of Inverse Scaling: Discussion

 The above two tests for evaluating quantifier comprehension in LLMs show that these models are far from perfect.
-We evaluate the comprehension of quantifier meaning by seeing its effect on the output probability logit for the given word.
-The underlying premise of this and work is that the presence of a quantifier should increase or decrease the probability of a critical word depending on its typicality \cite{michaelov2022rarely}.
+The underlying premise of the method used in this paper and \cite{michaelov2022rarely} is that the presence of a quantifier should increase or decrease the probability of a critical word depending on its typicality \cite{michaelov2022rarely}.
 But both tests described in section \ref{sec:proposed_definition} show that this is not ubiquitously observed.
 The accuracy numbers for both tests are around 50-60\%, which means that the probability distributions do not incorporate quantifier meaning for a large majority of sentences.
-A test like this also assumes that understanding of meaning is calibrated with the relative ranking of tokens in the generated word logit.
-While this is a fair assumption, we think it is necessary to explicitly point this out.
+A test like this makes a fundamental assumption that understanding of meaning can be measured by studying the relative ranking of tokens in the generated word logit.
+While this is a fair assumption, we think it is necessary to explicitly point this out

-Also, incorporating quantifier meaning in this way is not a necessary condition for models to perform well, as can be seen by their consistent improvement across different benchmark \cite{wang2018glue, wang2019superglue, brown2020language, touvron2023llama}.
+Incorporating quantifier meaning in this way is not a necessary condition for models to perform well, as can be seen by their consistent improvement across different benchmark \cite{wang2018glue, wang2019superglue, brown2020language, touvron2023llama}.
 Also, it has been shown in previous studies that humans are not that great at quantifier comprehension as well \cite{urbach2010quantifiers}, and continue to have a preference towards the more typical word in a context irrespective of the quantifier.
-This observations suggest two things.
-Firstly, that LLMs are not good at quantifier comprehension which indicating that statistical co-occurence of words might take dominates over actual word meaning.
+These observations suggest two things.
+Firstly, that LLMs are not good at quantifier comprehension.
 Secondly, we also observe this lack of sensitivity to quantifier meaning in humans.
-This combined with the fact that despite lack of quantifier comprehension, LLMs get increasingly better at language understanding, it might be possible that quantifier comprehension is not as necessary in language processing and understanding as we thought it was.
+This combined with the fact that despite lack of quantifier comprehension, LLMs get increasingly better at language understanding, we can argue that quantifier comprehension is not as necessary of a task in language processing and understanding as we thought it was.